AssemblyScript/meta/README.md

 ## Organizational Decisions

-Organizational Descisions can be interpreted as contributions to the general project direction, goals, roadmap, maintainers, etc...
+Organizational decisions can be interpreted as contributions to the general project direction, goals, roadmap, maintainers, etc...

 For this, we will be following a meritocracy.
 Where consensus will be requested on issues opened on this repo to get a community vote, and can find a path going forward.

 # Groups

-The AssemblyScript project has meetings and and correspondance divided into groups.
-These groups communicate and work together very closely, and provides a way for focused discussions for those who need that.
+The AssemblyScript Project has meetings and correspondance divided into groups.
+These groups communicate and work together very closely, and the meetings provide interested parties a way for focused discussions.

 ## Working Group

-The working group is for those who would like to contribute to the project directly.
-Whether that be through getting advice on technical implementations, showing off a new tool they are building, or just generally talking about the AssemblyScript project and where it is headed.
+The Working Group is for those who would like to contribute to the project directly.
+Whether that be through getting advice on technical implementations, proposing a specific change or addition, or just generally talking about the AssemblyScript project and where it is headed.

-**Anyone working on anything related to the AssemblyScript project is welcome to participate in the Working Group!**

 ## Community Group

-The [community group](https://github.com/AssemblyScript/community-group) is for those who would like to discuss with other community members (including members of the working group) using AssemblyScript in their applications.
-Its goal is to communicate core feature requests and use cases to aid in prioritizing the working group's efforts.
-Which can help reduce duplicating efforts amongst the community, and allow the community to be collectively more productive!
+The [Community Group](https://github.com/AssemblyScript/community-group) is for those who would like to discuss with other community members (including members of the Working Group) using AssemblyScript in their applications.
+Its goal is to communicate core feature requests and use cases to aid in prioritizing the working group's efforts, which can help reduce duplicating efforts amongst the community, and allow the community to be collectively more productive!

 # Teams

-The AssemblyScript Working Group is divided into teams.
+The Working Group is divided into teams.
 The teams make design, architectural, and organizational decisions for their relevant domains and repositories by consensus.
 If consensus can't be made, then the project lead may act as a tie-breaker.

 **Membership guidelines**:

-* Anyone who is making significant contributions to the project (whether it be code, documentation, outreach, etc...) in the domains associated with the Working Group is welcome to join and request to join a team! :)
+* Anyone who is making significant contributions to the project (whether it be code, documentation, outreach, etc...) in the domains associated with the Working Group is welcome to request to join a team!
 * Membership does not require any required responsibilities outside of general activity in the respective domain.
 The project is open source and contributions are made at one's own accord.
 So help when you can.
 If things get busy on a member's end, that is okay!
 We welcome back all awesome contributors after a haitus.
 * All members of a team must adhere to the [Code of Conduct](./CODE_OF_CONDUCT.md).
 * Membership does not imply commit access to a repository.
 Commit access should be handled by the maintainer of the repository, or by consensus of the respective team.

 ## Compiler

-The Compiler team works directly on the AssemblyScript compiler and its standard library, mostly under the [AssemblyScript/assemblyscript](https://github.com/AssemblyScript/assemblyscript) repository.
+The Compiler team works directly on the AssemblyScript compiler, its standard library or provided tools, mostly under the [AssemblyScript/assemblyscript](https://github.com/AssemblyScript/assemblyscript) repository.

 * **Daniel Wirtz** (@dcodeIO) - Author of AssemblyScript
 * **Max Graey** (@MaxGraey) - Author of large parts of the Standard Library
 * **Joshua Tenner** (@jtenner) - Regular Contributor
 * **Bowen Wang** (@bowenwang1996) - Regular Contributor, [NEAR](https://nearprotocol.com/)
-* **Duncan Uszkay** (@DuncanUszkay1) - Regular Contributor [Shopify](https://www.shopify.com/)
+* **Duncan Uszkay** (@DuncanUszkay1) - Regular Contributor, [Shopify](https://www.shopify.com/)
 * **Aaron Turner** (@torch2424) - Regular Contributor, [Fastly](https://www.fastly.com/)

 ## Advocate